protocol/launchpad/content/en/curriculum/ipld/ipld-and-ipfs.md

     ]
 }
 ```
+Things to note:

-Both the `"Data"` and `"Links"` fields are optional, as are `"Name"` and `"Tsize"` fields in each of the `"Links"` elements, but they are generally all present.
-Each `"Links"` element contains:
+* Both the `"Data"` and `"Links"` fields are optional, as are `"Name"` and `"Tsize"`, but they are generally all present.

-* A `"Name"` field which is typically the name of the file or directory data being linked to
-* A `"Tsize"` field which provides a _hint_ at the size of the graph from this link down to its leaves.
-We don't have assurances of this value so we treat it as _hint_.
+* `"Tsize"` - We don't have assurances of this value so we treat it as _hint_.
-* A `"Hash"` field which contains a CID for this link.

-The `"Name"` field is particularly important because it is used for a special form of pathing.
-When you request file data as a `<CID>/<path>` pair from an IPFS node or gateway, the path is usually interpreted by looking for that name in the `"Name"` fields of the `"Links"` list.
+* The `"Name"` field is particularly important because when you request file data from IPFS, the path is usually interpreted by looking for that name in the `"Name"` field.

-The `"Data"` field can be used to store arbirary bytes, _but_ it's typically used for **UnixFS** metadata.
-This is how we layer some additional features to the storage, retrieval and navigation of file-based data.
+* The `"Data"` field can be used to store arbitrary bytes, _but_ it's typically used for **UnixFS** metadata.

 Read more about the DAG-PB codec in the [**specification**](https://ipld.io/specs/codecs/dag-pb/).

 ## UnixFS

+[UnixFS](https://docs.ipfs.tech/concepts/file-systems/#unix-file-system-unixfs) is a data format for creating directory & file hierarchies and Merkle DAGs.
 UnixFS is an additional encoding layer _above_ the DAG-PB codec that is applied to serialize filesystem metadata.
-Metadata can include file timestamps, permissions, mime types and whether this object is a file, directory or even a symlink.
+Metadata can include file timestamps, file permissions, mime (file) types and whether this object is a file, directory or even a symlink.
 This data is all encoded in a second protobuf format within the `"Data"` field of a DAG-PB block.
 This means that a single block may incur a double Protobuf decode to retrieve complete information about the filesystem.

 UnixFS data also includes additional information about the form that the graph takes as it maps to filesystem data.
-For particularly large numbers of files, (or a large number of chunks if the files are too big), the graphs must be organised in a way that scales.
+For particularly large numbers of files, (or a large number of chunks if the files are too big), the graphs must be organized in a way that scales.
 This introduces the need for a "sharding" system to ensure that we don't bloat single blocks.
 Too many links will make the blocks themselves unmanageably large (there is also a practical limit to block size, we prefer to try and keep them below 1Mb).

 More information about UnixFS can be found in the [**IPFS docs**](https://docs.ipfs.io/concepts/file-systems/#unix-file-system-unixfs) or in the UnixFS [**specification**](https://github.com/ipfs/specs/blob/master/UNIXFS.md).